magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 # Error Handling
 For the AdminAdobeIms Module we have two specific error messages and one general error message which are shown on the Admin Login page when an error occured.

-###AdobeImsTokenAuthorizationException
+### AdobeImsTokenAuthorizationException
 Will be thrown when there was an error during the authorization. \
-e. g. a call to AdobeIMS fails or there was no matching admin found in the magento database.
+e. g. a call to AdobeIMS fails or there was no matching admin found in the Magento database.

-###AdobeImsOrganizationAuthorizationException
+### AdobeImsOrganizationAuthorizationException
 Will be thrown when the admin user who wants to log in does not have the configured organization ID assigned to his AdobeIMS Profile.

 ### Error logging